 Honeyscribe: Plant Pharmacy Studio

-Building on the work developed during a previous Creative Arc-funded project, Honeyscribe’s Plant Pharmacy Studio will provide a series of free drop-in creative encounters for staff at the Royal Devon & Exeter Hospital in the TLC Café.
-At a time where staff morale is low across the NHS, and recruitment of healthcare professionals is causing nationwide concern, this project offers a creative way to bolster staff wellbeing of the hospital community over the autumn/ winter months; Honeyscribe will to deliver engaging and contemplative sessions to boost staff wellbeing during their shifts led by skilled professional artists from Exeter who are experienced in working in complex hospital environments in NHS hospitals across the UK.
+Building on the work developed during a previous Creative Arc-funded project, Honeyscribe's Plant Pharmacy Studio will provide a series of free drop-in creative encounters for staff at the Royal Devon & Exeter Hospital in the staff area of TLC Café.
+At a time where staff morale is low across the NHS, and recruitment of healthcare professionals is causing nationwide concern, this project offers a creative way to bolster staff wellbeing of the hospital community.
+Honeyscribe will deliver engaging and contemplative sessions to boost staff wellbeing during their shifts led by skilled professional artists from Exeter who are experienced in working in complex hospital environments in NHS hospitals across the UK.
+Plant Prescriptions will be available to all staff from consultants to cleaners.

-The project will be delivered by three Exeter-based professional artists: Amy Shelton, Agnieszka Wanowicz & Lucy Runge.
-By setting up a ‘Plant Pharmacy Studio’ in the hospitals largest staff rest area, people can participate for as long as they have and receive expert tutorials in how to paint flowers from life, create pressed flower cards and botanical sculptures from a preserved collection of local wild and cultivated flowers from across the hospital campus, the University of Exeter Grounds and local gardens.
+By setting up a ‘Plant Pharmacy Studio’ in the hospitals largest staff rest area, people can participate for as long as they have and receive expert tutorials in how to paint flowers from life and create pressed flower cards from a preserved collection of local wild and cultivated flowers from across the hospital campus, the University of Exeter Grounds and local gardens.
 In addition to the interactive sessions where people can connect with the making of botanical cards and artworks, Plant Pharmacists will dispense handmade botanical cards featuring real pressed samples of medicinal plants associated with healing.
-This approach was tested during the pilot project and found to have a powerful effect engaging people across the hospital, filtering through the staff community and enticing staff to seek out and engage with the activities.
-Plants and placemaking are also inextricably linked, and this project will help advocate for green cultivates and biodiverse spaces across the NHS trust site.
+This approach was tested during the pilot project and found to have a powerful effect engaging people across the hospital, filtering through the staff community and enticing staff to seek out and engage with the activities, often whole departments engaging with the activities in relays over the course of a busy shift.
+Plants and placemaking are inextricably linked, and this project helps advocate the importance of biodiverse spaces across the NHS trust site set out in their Green Plan.

 About Honeyscribe